finos/symphony-bdk-java/README.md

 Bots may need to react to events happening on Symphony rooms they are part of (e.g. sending a greeting message to users who join the room).

 Similarly to commands, Symphony Bot application offers straightforward mechanisms for your bots to be notified when something happens on Symphony chats.
-By extending the ```EventHandler``` class you are registering your bot to react to a specific Symphony event.
+By extending the ```EventHandler``` class you register your bot to react to a specific Symphony event.

 To extend ```EventHandler``` you need to: